Amey plc: Amey sale

 In February 2021, Ferrovial launched a fresh attempt to sell Amey, enlisting Morgan Stanley to run the sale.
 Amey's waste collection business had been acquired by Urbaser and Amey Utilities was being sold, leaving the remaining business organised into three main divisions – transport infrastructure; secure infrastructure; and consulting services.
 On 7 February 2021, KeolisAmey transferred operation of Transport for Wales to a publicly-owned company, with Amey's role alongside Keolis being reduced to a continued partnership on the infrastructure and service improvements promised to Wales' rail network in the 2018 contract, such improvements will be conducted through AmeyKeolis Infrastructure.

 In June 2021, Amey reported a £98m pre-tax loss for 2020, hit by loss-making contracts in highways and waste treatment.
 Plans to sell its waste collection and utilities businesses were progressing (Amey Utilities was bought by private equity investor Rubicon Partners, who rebranded the business as Avove in April 2022), but no buyer for its waste treatment operations had been identified.
 Group revenue on continuing operations dropped 6% to £2.14bn.
 Parent Ferrovial planned to convert £112m in debt into equity to support the business, while also seeking to divest its services portfolio including Amey.
 A deadline for bids to buy Amey was set for August 2021.
 In September 2021, private investment firm Buckthorn, which included former UK chancellor Philip Hammond among its partners, was reported to be among at least two bidders for Amey.
 HIG Capital was subsequently confirmed as another bidder.

 In April 2022, Transport Scotland named Amey as the preferred bidder for its roads maintenance contracts in north-east Scotland, an eight-year deal worth up to £540m.

 In October 2022, Amey was sold by Ferrovial to private equity firms Buckthorn Partners and One Equity Partners for £400m.
 The deal excluded Amey's waste treatment business (which remained part of Ferrovial group) and, subject to regulatory approvals, was expected to complete by the end of 2022.
 Amey CEO Amanda Fisher would step down when the business was transferred to its new owners.
 Former Amey CEO Andy Milner was named as Fisher's successor, taking over when the sale was completed on 30 December 2022.
 In January 2023, Amey named former government minister Lord Colin Moynihan as its new chair, succeeding Ian Tyler.

 Also in January 2023, Amey acquired Leeds, UK-based data tracking specialist Citi Logik from its liquidators.
 It joined Amey Consulting’s Advisory & Analytics business, which already used data science for clients including Network Rail, National Highways and Transport for Wales.

+In June 2024, Amey reported a post-tax profit of £84m for the year to December 2023 on revenue of £1.8bn.